 Welcome to H-Film, a member of H-Net Humanities & Social Sciences OnLine.
-H-Film encourages scholarly discussion of cinema history and uses of the media.
+H-Film encourages scholarly discussion on cinema, film and media studies as well as visual arts.
+We invite you to use H- film as a collaborative platform to create intra and para academic projects related to the cinema, media and film studies.
 Diverse bibliographical, research, and teaching aids are available.

 Click the films below to take you to the good stuff.

 We are searching for new editors who would develop new materials for the network.
 We are in search of:

 Bloggers: if you have a blog idea pertaining to film, media and cinema studies , realize it here. the topic can be very specific (use of macguffins in Hitchcock blog ) or large (teaching film and literature blog).
 Contact us for more info!